new-ram/Learn_Python/README!!!!!!!.txt

 README
 =============================================================================
-Training material for everyone who wants to learn Python
+Training material for everyone who wants to learn Python update from Laptop